-Under Ontario pension law, if you pass away after retirement and you have an eligible spouse, your spouse is typically considered the primary recipient for survivor pension payable by the Plan.
-However, there may be situations where your eligible spouse may want to waive their right to this benefit.
+Under Ontario pension law, if you pass away after retirement and you have an eligible spouse, your spouse is typically considered the primary recipient of survivor pension payable by the Plan.
+Your eligible spouse may elect to waive their right to this benefit.

-To waive their right, your eligible spouse must submit a waiver during the 12-month period before your retirement.
+To waive their right, your eligible spouse must submit a waiver during the 12 months before your retirement.
 This waiver cannot be cancelled once you start collecting your pension.

 If your eligible spouse submits a waiver, survivor benefits will be paid to any eligible children you have.
-If you do not have eligible children, the excess, if any, of your contributions plus interest made to the Plan, less any pension payments you received will be paid to your designated beneficiary or, if there are no designated beneficiary(s), to your estate.
+If you do not have eligible children, the excess, if any, of your contributions plus interest made to the Plan, less any pension payments you received will be paid to your designated beneficiary or, if there is no designated beneficiary(s), to your estate.